MarijnPessers/cod.m-CC2538-CC2592-for-Home-Assistant/README.md

 I wrote this as a comprehensive guide to install the cod.m CC2538 + CC2592 Raspberry Pi Funcmodul v0.3.
 It required some info that I was able to gather from the internet in several places.
 It was written in Januari 2021.
 Things might have changed since then.
 I am using windows to set this all up.

+## Preparation

+To make this work I needed these items
+1. Raspberry Pi with MicroSD card with Home Assistant installed.
+2. cod.m CC2538 + CC2592 Raspberry Pi Module v 0.3
+3. USB-stick (altervatively a Micro-SD to SD card converter)
+4. An antenna that has a u.FL connector.
+	- I myself had an antenna lying around that was SMA male.
+So I bought a u.FL-female to SMA-female antenna conver.
+	- Exxample: [Bits and Parts](https://www.bitsandparts.nl/Verloopkabeltje-uFL-IPX-IPEX-female-naar-SMA-female-p111829).
+I had it in my mail the day after it was processed.

+## Alternative method

+First off, this is the fastest, easiest method.
+I did not try this method, but instead of getting SSH access to your system this is also a possibility I was told:

+1. Shut down your Raspberry Pi.
+2. Take out the SSD card and place it in your pc.
+3. Navigate to the correct folder (presumably `mnt/boot/config.txt`).
+4. Edit the file as described in [Editing the config.txt file](## Editing the config.txt file).
+You won't have to use VI.
+5. Place the Sd card back into the Raspberry Pi.
+6. Follow the guide from there.

 ## Getting an SSH Key